Nearly two decades of Ideation and Implementation

 The program has taken us on explorations in design at every level.

 We’ve journeyed from the hospital bed, to the sports arena of the future, to the hyperreal spaces on the horizon—even to outer space.
-We’ve seen Innovation Incubator participants pursue patents, influence real-life projects, spark new professional connections, and even inspire the launch of two Research Labs.
+We’ve seen Innovation Incubator participants pursue patents, influence real-life projects, spark new professional connections, present at conferences, and inspire many.
 Still others are what the committee dubs “just plain interesting.”

 Merriam-Webster defines it as “1: a new idea, method, or device and 2: the introduction of something new.”
 Or as Mark Walsh, one of Innovation Incubator’s founders puts it, “I know it when I see it.”
 We asked several innovators to define it in their own words.

-We’re proud to celebrate 11 years of Innovation Incubator, and invite you to learn more about its evolution and stories.
+We’re proud to celebrate our Innovation Incubator program, and invite you to learn more about its evolution and stories.

 Questions?